What is podcasting?

 - Regulation-free.
 There are no Federal Communications Commission or other government regulations for podcasts.
-This enables a level of freedom of speech that may not be possible on more established platforms, like television and radio.
+This enables a level of free speech that may not be possible on more established platforms, like television and radio.
 However, podcasters are allowed to copyright their work.

-- Long-form conversation.
+- Long form.
 Podcasts can be any length.
 Some podcasts are over three hours long.
 That length is unusual for other forms of media, which lean toward snackable content.
-This format enables a more in-depth treatment of topics that is not as prevalent in other media.
+The long-form structure enables a more in-depth treatment of topics that is not as prevalent in other media.

 - On demand.
-Users can access and listen to this audio content at any time on their mobile devices.
-Podcasts are easy to listen while doing other things, like working, driving, exercising or cleaning.
+Users can access and listen to a podcast at any time on their mobile devices.
+Podcasts are easy to listen to while doing other things, like working, driving, exercising and cleaning.

 - Valuable marketing tool.
-Podcasts help product marketers reach niche audiences and provide a consistent touchpoint that followers can return to.
-They are an effective multichannel marketing tool because they provide useful information without always trying to sell something.
-They also provide good backlinking opportunities, which positively affects a brand's search engine optimization.
-Podcasts often include guests, and podcasters can link to those guests' webpages.
-A startup tech company could use a podcast to educate listeners about both its product and about the broader topic to showcase its expertise.
+The best podcasts help product marketers reach niche audiences.
+They are also a consistent touchpoint that followers can return to.
+They are an effective multichannel marketing tool because they provide helpful information without always trying to sell something.
+They also offer good backlinking opportunities, positively affecting a brand's search engine optimization.
+Podcasts often include guests, and podcasters can link to those guests' webpages in show notes.
+A startup tech company could use a podcast to educate listeners about the broader technology related to its product to showcase its expertise.

-There are at least a couple million podcasts on the internet today, according to Podcast Insights.
+According to Podcast Insights, there are a couple million podcasts on the internet today.
 Topics can range from broad subject areas, such as art, science, politics and comedy, to specific topics, like true crime.

 Some popular podcasts are the following: